httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 ## Clients

-Clients that support both classic HTTP CONNECT proxies and template-driven TCP proxies MAY accept both types via a single configuration string:

-* If the configuration string is a valid URI Template containing the required variables, it represents a template-driven TCP proxy.
-* Otherwise the client attempts to parse it as representing a classic HTTP CONNECT proxy.
-* Additionally, both types of proxies can be discovered using proxy provisioning domains {{?I-D.ietf-intarea-proxy-config}} if the input is a URI or represents a proxy of the other type.

-In some cases, it is valuable to allow "connect-tcp" clients to reach "connect-tcp"-only proxies when using a legacy configuration method that cannot convey a URI Template.
-To support this arrangement, clients SHOULD treat certain errors during classic HTTP CONNECT as indications that the proxy might only support "connect-tcp":

-* In HTTP/1.1: the response status code is "426 (Upgrade Required)", with an "Upgrade: connect-tcp" response header.
-* In any HTTP version: the response status code is "501 (Not Implemented)".
-  - Requires SETTINGS_ENABLE_CONNECT_PROTOCOL to have been negotiated in HTTP/2 or HTTP/3.

-If the client infers that classic HTTP CONNECT is not supported, it SHOULD retry the request using the registered default template for "connect-tcp":
+Clients for this specification MAY accept various configuration inputs, including:

+* A URI Template string, as described in {{specification}}.
+* An IP address or hostname, with optional or required port and scheme (as often used to describe classic HTTP CONNECT proxies).
+A corresponding template-driven TCP proxy might be found in two ways:
+  - At the default template for "connect-tcp" ({{fig-default}}).
+  - In the "proxy" dictionary of a provisioning domain resource at the corresponding .well-known URI ({{?I-D.ietf-intarea-proxy-config, Section 2}}).
+* The full URI, including path, of a provisioning domain resource containing one or more "connect-tcp" proxy sub-dictionaries ({{?I-D.ietf-intarea-proxy-config, Section 3}}).

 ~~~
 https://$PROXY_HOST:$PROXY_PORT/.well-known/masque
                  /tcp/{target_host}/{target_port}/
 ~~~
-{: title="Registered default template"}
+{: #fig-default title="Registered default template"}

+All of these input types MAY share a single input string, as they can be disambiguated reliably by parsing and probing.
+However, it may be preferable to indicate the configuration input type explicitly, to reduce probing delays while supporting clients with differing capabilities.

+Clients SHOULD treat certain errors during classic HTTP CONNECT as indications that the proxy might only support "connect-tcp":

+* In HTTP/1.1: the response status code is "426 (Upgrade Required)", with an "Upgrade: connect-tcp" response header.
+* In any HTTP version: the response status code is "501 (Not Implemented)".
+  - Requires SETTINGS_ENABLE_CONNECT_PROTOCOL to have been negotiated in HTTP/2 or HTTP/3.

+If the client infers that classic HTTP CONNECT is not supported, it SHOULD retry the request using the registered default template for "connect-tcp" ({{fig-default}}).
 If this request succeeds, the client SHOULD record a preference for "connect-tcp" to avoid further retry delays.

 # Security Considerations